jlwalkerlg/blog/content/posts/Software Development/Why use the API gateway pattern.md

 - software-architecture
 ---

-When a frontend app needs data from many different (micro-) services
+When a frontend app needs data from many different microservices

 * it can become bloated because it needs to do data aggregation, error handling, and service location across many different service
 * it can harm performance because it often needs to send many different requests per screen